-Analytics and Hotjar to measure how you use the website so we can make improvements based on our user’s activity and needs.
-These cookies store information about how you got to the site, the pages you visit and how long you spend on each page, what you click on while you're visiting the site, and new and returning visitor counts.
+We use Google Analytics and Hotjar to measure how you use the website so we can make improvements based on our user’s activity and needs.
+These cookies store information about how you got to the site, the pages you visit and how long you spend on each page, what you click on while you're visiting the site and new and returning visitor counts.

 For increased security, wherever possible we use session variables rather than cookies to store user data.

 Like cookies, session variables can be used to store information about a user’s visit to a website, but unlike cookies are stored on the website server rather than in the user’s browser.